 PCG operations include 2,081 advisors, up from 2,077 in Q4’13 and 2,063 a year ago.
 Client assets total $168.4 billion vs. $166 billion in the prior quarter and $147 billion a year earlier.

 LADENBURG THALMANN (LTS)

-Ladenburg Thalmann Financial Services, the parent company of Securities America, while its actually profits were small, it had the biggest percentage increase.
+Ladenburg Thalmann Financial Services, the parent company of Securities America, had the biggest percentage increase, though its actually profits were small compared some other broker-dealers.
 Ladenburg said its net income soared to $1.1 million, or $0.01 per share, in the first quarter from $100,000, or $0.00 per share, in the year-ago period — meeting estimates.